Edmonton is an authentic city and a great place to live

 As I tried to figure out how I would make a living around here, I realized why Edmonton is easily one of the best places to work not just in Alberta but in Canada.

-Not only is this a young city, but it is also a vibrant place known for a high quality of life.
+Not only is this a young city, but it is also a vibrant place known for its high quality of life.
 Edmonton is one of the top cities in Canada for affordability.
 Buying a house here is still in reach.
-As of June 2022, according to the Financial Post and MoneyWise, the average price of a house is around $365,000.
+As of June 2022, according to the Financial Post and MoneyWise, the average price of a home is around $365,000.

 Its growth, employment opportunities, lower provincial taxes, and diverse population make it a desirable destination for immigrants from around the world.
 Edmonton beautifully balances city life with nature, creating a compelling destination to spend a more relaxing time – it is its lifestyle brand.

-Due to the vast reserves of oil, and gas within Alberta, Edmonton is known as Canada’s oil capital.
-But it is also home to first-class universities and many start-ups in a wide range of sectors like gaming.
+Due to the vast oil and gas reserves within Alberta, Edmonton is known as Canada’s oil capital.
+But it is also home to first-class universities and many start-ups in various sectors like gaming.